fabric8io/docker-maven-plugin/README.md

   want to write yet another plugin ;-)

-For this plugin I still have some ideas to implement (e.g. to bring generated artefacts into the container's FS, even when using VMs like for boot2docker), but otherwise this is not my main project (it is the result of an internal research project here at ConSol*).
+For this plugin I still have some ideas to implement (e.g. to bring generated artifacts into the container's FS, even when using VMs like for boot2docker), but otherwise this is not my main project (it is the result of an internal research project here at ConSol*).
 So I would be happy to contribute to other projects, too, when the